West Chatfield Beach

 West Chatfield Beach is a hamlet in the Canadian province of Saskatchewan.
 It is within the Rural Municipality of Meota No. 468 on the eastern shore of Jackfish Lake.
+Access is from Highway 4.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, West Chatfield Beach had a population of 29 living in 14 of its 43 total private dwellings, a change of from its 2016 population of 23.
 With a land area of 0.1 km2, it had a population density of in 2021.